Technical Engineering Guide

 In the world of industrial and commercial water storage, stainless steel is often regarded as a "fit and forget" material.
 Its high strength-to-weight ratio and inherent resistance to oxidation make it the gold standard for everything from domestic hot water (DHW) cylinders to large-scale industrial buffer tanks.
 However, for B2B procurement managers and HVAC engineers, understanding the vulnerabilities of this material is just as important as knowing its benefits.
 The most common cause of premature failure in stainless steel tanks isn't general rust; it is highly localized pitting corrosion, which almost invariably initiates at or near the weld seams.

 Ensuring the longevity of a stainless steel tank requires a holistic approach that integrates precise material selection with rigorous welding protocols and post-weld chemical treatments.
-This article explores the technical mechanics of pitting corrosion, the critical role of weld quality, and the industrial standards necessary to guarantee a 25-year service life in aggressive water environments.
+This article explores the technical mechanics of pitting corrosion, the full taxonomy of localized corrosion attack modes, the critical role of weld quality, and the industrial standards — including ASTM G-48 and ASTM A262 — necessary to guarantee a 25-year service life in aggressive water environments.

 Stainless steel maintains its "stainless" property thanks to a microscopic, self-healing chromium oxide (Cr₂O₃) layer, known as the passive film.
 Pitting corrosion occurs when this passive film is locally breached, usually by aggressive chemical species like chloride ions (Cl⁻).
 Once the film is broken, a small area of the metal becomes exposed and acts as an anode, while the surrounding intact passive film acts as a large cathode.
 This creates a powerful galvanic cell.